 - Your own personal tax domicile, citizenship and specific personal issues are the key factors in determining where to keep one’s money.

 - Political factors are largely irrelevant.
 If one for example had a negative view on US stocks, then he or she may simply buy international stocks in his or her US brokerage account.

 - The chances of the US or Israeli government being able to freeze or “steal” one’s existing investment or retirement accounts are close to zero.
 Laws protecting your assets and savings would have to be changed first.
 Governments typically first resort to taxation as a means of gaining extra revenue.

 We are expat financial advisors located in Israel and the US, serving expats globally.

 If you are moving to Israel or another country and don’t know where to start when it comes to the financial side of things, or hold US or foreign assets and need help figuring out your retirement as an expat, please contact us.

 Have questions about retiring in Israel?
-We’re having a series of webinars in 2023 on this topic.
+We’re having a series of webinars on this topic.
 We’re also publishing blogs on this subject.